UI Development Guidelines

 </table>Theme Support

 QDash supports 35+ DaisyUI themes.
-Users can switch themes in Settings (/setting).
+Users can switch themes in Settings (/settings).

 // Use semantic color classes (auto-adjust to theme)